ReddyDivya/rd-interview-preparation/React/React.md

 ---

 ## 3Q: What is `build`?
-A: `Create-react-app` package has a `webpack bundler` which compiles our project and runs it on localhost(server).
+A: The `Create-react-app` package has a `webpack bundler` that compiles our project and runs it on localhost(server).

 ---

 ## 4Q: What is in the `public` folder?
 A: `index.html` - The main HTML file for our React application.
 This file typically contains a root element (e.g., a <div> with an id like `root`) where our React app is mounted.
 It also includes `links to external stylesheets`, `scripts`, and other `meta` tags.

-`Favicon and Other Static Assets` - Images, icons, or other files that should be served directly by the server.
+`Favicon and Other Static Assets` - Images, icons, or other files that the server should serve directly.
 For example, a favicon.ico file for the website's icon.

 `manifest.json` - This is a JSON file that provides metadata about the web application.
 It includes information such as the application's name, icons for different devices, background color, display mode, and other settings.
 The manifest is used by the browser when a user decides to add the web app to their home screen.